Tribalnetwork/Portfolio-Network/README.md

 ### Portfolio Network App
 Tribal Portfolio Network Web Project (TNWeb) is a web app that connects Artists, Tribal members, and Sponsors.
-The product contains an Indie Film streaming service that required donations for access.
+The product contains an Indie Film streaming service that requires donations for access.

 **Feature Branch Projects will last 4-12 weeks**